-One way to make more money is to sell off the stuff you have lying around the other is to get to work!
-Spend your off-time, your evenings and weekends leveraging your professional skills or personal hobbies to bring in some extra cash.
+One way to make more money is to sell off the stuff you have lying around and the other is to get to work!
+Spend your off-time, evenings, and weekends leveraging your professional skills or personal hobbies to bring in some extra cash.

 Once you get serious about coming up with your down payment cash and decide to be creative about where to find that money, using your skills and your time creatively is a power-packed way to open the financial floodgates.

-Consider starting out with a simple email to your circle of acquaintances outlining your skills and what kind of work you'd like to pick up.
-You can also list your potential services on a site like TaskRabbit.
-If you are crafty you might let your new felting hobby stock the virtual shelves of your shop on Etsy.
-Even if you aren't "creative" think creatively about what you might do to earn a little extra cash.
+Consider starting with a simple email to your circle of acquaintances outlining your skills and what kind of work you'd like to pick up.
+You can also list your services on a site like TaskRabbit.
+If you are crafty, you might let your new felting hobby stock the virtual shelves of your shop on Etsy.
+Even if you aren't "creative", think creatively about what you might do to earn a little extra cash.
 One acquaintance of mine has earned thousands of dollars dog sitting while she works at home.
-You'll be surprised by how much you can earn hawking wares on the side or with small business projects, like research, bookkeeping or office organizing projects.
+You'll be surprised by how much you can earn hawking wares on the side or with small business projects, like research, bookkeeping, or office organizing projects.

 Many home buyers get by with a little help from their friends (and relatives).
-Most mortgage programs will allow for some portion of your down payment to come in the form of 'gift money,' which is exactly what it sounds like: money someone gives you to help you buy a home.
+Most mortgage programs will allow a portion of your down payment to come in the form of 'gift money,' which is exactly what it sounds like, money someone gives you to help you buy a home.

-The best case scenario is to have some idea of what sort of gift money you can count on as far in advance as possible, as it will impact your own savings targets and your lender's documentation requirements.
-If you have a parent, sibling or auntie who has mentioned their interest in giving you this sort of gift it is important to bring the subject up, express your gratitude and let them know that you're planning to buy soon.
+It's ideal to find out what sort of gift money you can count on as far in advance as possible, as it will impact your own savings targets and your lender's documentation requirements.
+If you have a parent, sibling, or aunt who has mentioned their interest in giving you this gift, it is important to bring the subject up, express your gratitude, and let them know you're planning to buy.
 You'll want to have a detailed conversation about logistics and go over everything from timelines to tax obligations.

-Check in with your mortgage pro about how much of your down payment needs you can satisfy with gift money – guidelines vary widely based on how much of your own cash you have to put down and what loan programs you're applying for.
+Check with your mortgage pro about how much of your down payment needs can be satisfied with gift money – guidelines vary widely based on how much cash you have to put down and what loan programs you're applying for.
 Lenders almost always require that gift money be contributed along with a gift letter that states that the giver is a relative and that the money is a gift, not a loan.
-The lender may also require seeing a bank account statement from the giver showing that the money was theirs to give – just to be sure they didn't go out and get some sort of loan that they expect you to help them repay.
+The lender may also require a bank account statement from the giver showing that the money was theirs to give to confirm they didn't go out and get a loan that they expect you to repay.

 5. Your Assets.

-Some retirement accounts allow you to borrow against or pull out funds, penalty-free, to apply them toward your down payment on a home.
-Obviously, your specific circumstances will determine if it is advisable for you to tap into your 401K or IRA and plug that cash into a house.
+Some retirement accounts allow you to borrow against or withdraw funds, penalty-free, to apply them toward your down payment on a home.
+Your specific circumstances will determine if it is advisable to tap into your 401K or IRA and plug that cash into a house.
 For some buyers, it may make sense to get your down payment up to 20% by borrowing a few thousand dollars from yourself!

-If getting your down payment to the 20 percent mark by borrowing from your 401K gets your mortgage interest rate down and allows you to repay that cash to your own retirement account (vs. to your mortgage lender) with interest, you and your financial advisor might agree that this move is the right move for you.
-Or not – this is a highly personal decision that must be made strategically, but some homebuyers should at least explore whether their retirement accounts are a sensible source of some portion of their down payment funds.
+If getting your down payment to 20 percent by borrowing from your 401K gets your mortgage interest rate down and allows you to repay that cash to your retirement account (vs. to your mortgage lender), you and your financial advisor might agree that this is a good approach for you.
+Using retirement accounts is a highly personal decision and should be made cautiously and strategically.